Climbing Mt Kilimanjaro Lemosho Shira – TKLEM

-Full day exploration of the Shira plateau; trek east toward Kibo’s glaciered peak, with the option to visit the ancient collapsed Shira cone, the oldest of Kilimanjaro’s three volcanoes.
+Today is a full day exploration of the Shira plateau.
+Trek east toward Kibo’s glaciered peak, with the option to visit the ancient collapsed Shira cone, the oldest of Kilimanjaro’s three volcanoes.
 Shira is one of the highest plateaus on earth, averaging 3800m.
 Trekking time without the optional excursions is about 3 hours.

 Day 5 Barranco Camp (3950 m)

 Proceed steadily upward over expansive ridge lines of high desert to Lava Tower, about 4 hours.
 Lava Tower, a 100 meter volcanic plug, marks an exposed pass at 4500m.
 In the afternoon, descend the steep track into the Great Barranco Valley.
 Barranco Camp is set in a valley enclosed on three sides with the massive valley walls and the Kibo massif itself.
 Hanging glaciers glint in the sunshine above, amidst the eerie landscape of plants such as the giant groundsels (Senecio Kilimanjari), and the uniquely endemic Giant Lobelia.
 Trekking time is 6-7 hours.

 Day 6 Barafu Camp (4630m)